I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_windows_block_device_token_limits_descriptor.md

 `OptimalTransferCount`

 The optimal number of logical blocks, as a maximum, to specify as a total of the block range descriptors in the <a href="..\storport\ns-storport-populate_token_header.md">POPULATE_TOKEN_HEADER</a> or the <a href="..\storport\ns-storport-write_using_token_header.md">WRITE_USING_TOKEN_HEADER</a> structures.
 Offload data transfer performance may degrade if the transfer count is larger than this value.

-`VendorSpecific`

-Vendor specific bytes included in the descriptor.
-Windows applications must treat this member as reserved and ignore the reported value.

 ## Remarks
 All multibyte values are in big endian format.
 Prior to evaluation, these values must be converted to match the endian format of the current platform.